SiriusStarr/autotagical-legacy/README.md

 pip install autotagical
 ```

-If you're using *autotagical* by cloning this repository, then you'll need to install the following requirements, e.g. with *pip*:
+If you'd like to run *autotagical* by cloning this repository, then you'll need to install the
+following requirements, e.g. with *pip*:

 * `setuptools`
 * `jsonschema>=3`